ruihengsu/FiniteElement/README.md

 "`UofMichigan FEM Course`"
 - 185+ pages of course notes
 - Course completion certificate
-- Solutions to linear elliptic, parabolic, hyperbolic PDEs for scalar and vector unknowns, in 1,2,3, dimensions.
+- Solutions to linear elliptic, parabolic, hyperbolic PDEs for scalar and vector unknowns, in one to three dimensions.